-How (not only) to strengthen immunity ?
+How to strengthen immunity ?

 Winter is not only the season of Christmas, new resolutions and snow fun, but for many it is also the season of fighting colds, coughs, fatigue and sore throats.
 What can you do to avoid respiratory illnesses and other health problems?
 Read our tips on how to boost your body's defences and feel well.